-Legend has it that Emily, at the age of 20 detained General Santa Anna in his tent while the Texans won a decisive battle in only 18 minutes in a charge against a Mexican camp.
+Legend has it that at the age of 20, Emily detained General Santa Anna in his tent while the Texans won a decisive battle in only 18 minutes in a charge against a Mexican camp.

 The Crockett Hotel

-The Crockett Hotel is located at 320 Bonham Street in San Antonio, Texas.
-It is located on part of the Alamo battlefield.
+The Crockett Hotel is located at 320 Bonham Street in San Antonio, Texas, and is situated on part of the Alamo battlefield.
 Hundreds of soldiers once stood where the hotel pool and courtyard are now located.
 The property sold several times over the years, but the hotel was built in 1909 by the International Order of Odd Fellows as a fellowship lodge hall and hotel.
 A wing was added in 1927.
 The property has changed ownership several times since then and is currently owned by San Antonio native John Blocker.
-The hotel has seen several renovations with the last being in 2007.
+The hotel has seen several renovations, with the last being in 2007.

 The ghosts here seem to inhabit the lobby area, the bar, and a few of the guestrooms.
 The entrance doors seem to open and close on their own.
-There are faint whispers, cold spots and some unexplained happenings.
+There are faint whispers, cold spots, and some unexplained happenings.
 Some report seeing a man in a dark blue jacket.
-The air conditioning and electricity seems to have a mind of their own, footsteps are heard in empty rooms and curtains move on their own.
+The air conditioning and electricity seem to have a mind of their own.
+Footsteps are heard in empty rooms, and curtains move on their own.